 The public is encouraged to view the demonstration gardens to see firsthand how low water landscapes can be put together.
 The demonstration gardens located at the Morgan Hill Civic Center, Community Center and Courthouse Plaza are constructed to be teaching tools for the public, providing information on how to incorporate such design into their own gardens.
 Other converted landscapes at public facilities are also available for viewing throughout Morgan Hill.

 On top of these water efficient practices, the public is encouraged to delve further into other eco-friendly and sustainable methods inside and out of the garden.
 This would include such practices as composting, gray water system use, use of recycled materials, eco-friendly pest management and companion planting.
-For more helpful information about the demonstration gardens including features and plant lists, please click on the picture links below.
+For more helpful information about the demonstration gardens including features and plant lists, please click on the title of each demonstration garden below.